caseypaquola/BigBrainWarp/docs/index.rst

 The Big Brain Warp
 ================================================================================

-*BigBrain is singular dataset that offers a volumetric reconstruction of high-resolution cell-stained slices of a post mortem human brain.
-BigBrainWarp provides approaches to transform from histological to MNI152 space to help a wide range of neuroscientistists utilise the cytoarchitectural information encoded in BigBrain.*
+*BigBrain is a singular dataset that offers a volumetric reconstruction of ultra-high-resolution cell-stained slices of a post mortem human brain.
+BigBrainWarp provides for approaches to multi-modal integration of BigBrain by transforming between histological to MNI152 space, towards helping a wide range of neuroscientistists utilise the cytoarchitectural information encoded in BigBrain.*

 .. image:: ./pages/images/transformation.gif
    :height: 250px